Question & Answer

 Is it possible to double major or pursue a minor while at Coe?

-For most students, completing general education requirements and the business administration major with the aviation management concentration and pilot courses will leave little room for pursuing a double major or a minor.
+For most students, completing the business administration major with the aviation management & flight operations concentration will leave little room for pursuing a double major or a minor.
 Students interested in double majoring or completing a minor should talk with their academic advisor in their first term about the feasibility of doing this.
+Students pursuing the business major with an aviation management concentration without flight training will have more flexibility to double major or pursue a minor.

 Cost and Financial